jonatanpedersen/git-json-merge/README.md

 # git-json-merge
 A git merge driver that use [xdiff](https://github.com/dominictarr/xdiff) to automatically resolve merge conflicts in json files.
+It also detects indentation automatically.
 This project was inspired by [git-po-merge](https://github.com/beck/git-po-merge).

 ## Install
 This can be done one of two ways, globally or per-project/directory: